 This large and sumptuous volume highlights the diversity and value of the Houghton’s collections.
 It contains reproductions ranging from ancient and medieval manuscripts to the earliest printed books to the works of some of the twentieth-century’s most important and interesting authors, artists, and designers.

-After the invention of the printing press in the fifteenth century, the art of writing in manuscript took on fresh meaning.
-Printed manuals for the teaching of handwriting quickly appeared, marketed to a growing literate readership anxious to express humanistic values through fine writing.
-Philip Hofer, Founding Curator of Printing and Graphic Arts at the Houghton Library, was long fascinated with the printed works of writing masters, and amassed one of the great collections of early penmanship textbooks before his death in 1984.
-David P. Becker’s catalogue tells the story of this collection while amply illustrating the diversity and expressive power of the arts of the pen.
+Hofer, Founding Curator of Printing and Graphic Arts in Houghton Library, was amassed one of the great collections of early penmanship textbooks before his death in 1984.
+Becker’s catalogue tells the story of this collection while amply illustrating the diversity and expressive power of the arts of the pen.

 Calligrapher, stonecutter, illustrator, and type designer, Stephen Harvard’s art and craftsmanship were rooted equally in the history of the book and the natural world.
 At his untimely death in 1988, he left a body of work that explored his dream of an ideal alphabet, “a perfect, proportionate set of images that shine with a pythagorean light,” a dream that Harvard found as compelling and impossible “as the search for perpetual motion.”
 Becker’s lovingly edited and sumptuously illustrated catalog bears out Harvard’s conviction that typography, which is at once art and craft, must “strive to satisfy the intelligence and not the intelligentsia.”